Who should I address my cover letter to?

 How can I find out about the status of the position I applied for?

 Resumes are usually short listed within two to three weeks after the close of the competition.
 Candidates who have been short listed are contacted by telephone and/or email.
 Due to the high volume of resumes we receive, only those candidates selected to participate in the recruitment process will be contacted.

-What job opportunities are available at the City?
+What career opportunities are available at the City?

-Current job opportunities are listed under Job Opportunities, and posted on our job board beside the Human Resources counter on the 2nd floor of City Hall.
+Current career opportunities are listed under Career Opportunities, and posted on our job board beside the Human Resources counter on the 2nd floor of City Hall.